-November 30, ber 30, (In thousands) 2022 2021 Accrued interest and penalties, beginning of the year \$ 59,937 57,764 Accrual of interest and penalties (primarily related to state audits) 2,173 Reduction of interest and penalties (59,937) Accrued interest and penalties, end of the year \$ 59,937
+1 Years Ended Nov ember 30, (In thousands) 2 .023 2022 Accrued interest and penalties, beginning of the year \$ 59,937 Accrual of interest and penalties (primarily related to state audits) 95 Reduction of interest and penalties (95) (59,937) Accrued interest and penalties, end of the year \$

-The IRS is currently examining the Company's federal income tax returns for fiscal year 2021, and certain state taxing authorities are examining various fiscal years.
+The IRS is currently examining the Company's federal income tax returns for fiscal year 2022, and certain state taxing authorities are examining various fiscal years.
 The final outcome of these examinations is not yet determinable.
 The statute of limitations for the Company's major tax jurisdictions remains open for examination for fiscal year 2015 and subsequent years.
 The Company participates in an IRS examination program, Compliance Assurance Process, "CAP".
 This program operates as a contemporaneous exam throughout the year in order to keep exam cycles current and achieve a higher level of compliance.